Banuba/agora-plugin-filters-android/README.md

 ## Integration
 The extension includes main `BanubaExtensionManager` class for interacting with AR effects.
-AR effects should be placed to [effects](app/src/main/assets/effects) folder in Android assets.
+Basically, AR effects should be placed to [assets/effects](app/src/main/assets/effects) folder.
+Additionally, you can store AR effects on device internal storage and use `File` to load effect.

 ### Enable extension
 First, add Banuba extension `BanubaExtensionManager.BANUBA_PLUGIN_NAME` while initializing instance `RtcEngineConfig`